TheAlternativeZurich/HackingSessionSheet/000-welcome.md

 # Welcome

-Welcome to the LinuxDays Hacking Session.
-This session is designed as an exercise session to go with the Toolkit course.
-If you did not attend the toolkit course, you might want to first have a look at the slides of that course.
-Please read this page carefully.
+Welcome to the Hacking Session!
+This workshop is designed as an exercise to go with the Toolkit course.
+If you did not attend said course, we suggest you have a look at its slides, which can be found on our website.
+However, you can of course also solve them independently.
+Please make sure to read this page carefully before starting.

-## A word about organistaion
+## A Word About Organisation

-### Exclusion of liability
+__Exclusion of liability__

-By doing this exercise you acknowledge that you alone are responsible for your computer and data.
-TheAlternative and its parent organisation, Student Sustainability Comission, will not be held liable for any damage or loss of data.
+By taking part in this exercise, you acknowledge that you alone are responsible for your computer.
+TheAlternative and its parent organisation, the Student Sustainability Commission, will not be held liable for any damages or loss of data.

-### Ask
+__Ask__

-If anything is unclear in the exercises feel free to raise your hand and a helper will come to you. (*Hint:* this might not work if you are doing the exercise at home.)
+If anything is unclear in the exercises feel free to raise your hand and one of our staff members will come and help you.

-### Google
+__Search__

-The exercises are designed in a way that you have to find out things by yourself.
-There are various ways you can go about that.
-Reading the manual with the `man` command is one way, doing a quick web search another.
+The exercises are designed in such a way that you have to find things out by yourself.
+There are various ways you can go about this; reading the manual with the `man` command is one way, doing a quick web search is another.

-### Difficulty
+__Difficulty__

-The exercises are not meant to be all solved within 2 hours by a complete beginner.
-There are exercises with varying degrees of difficulty.
-Do not worry if something is too difficult for you at the moment or if you spend a lot of time on something.
-Feel free to skip some exercises.
+The exercises are generally not meant to be completely solved within the 2 hours given to you in the session.
+We tried to present a wide range of different topics with varying degrees of difficulty.
+Feel free to skip some exercises if they're not challenging enough, or if you get stuck at something.

-On the other hand, if you are already somewhat experienced with the command line feel free to skip the exercises are already familiar with.

-## Getting what you need
+## Getting What You Need

-Additional to this exercise sheet there are files you will need for various exercises.
-Those files can be found on a Github repository.
+In addition to this exercise sheet, you will need to download some files for some of the exercises.
+Those files can be found on our Github repository.
 Do not worry if you do not know yet what `git` is and how to use it.
 Simply follow the steps described below:

 * Open the terminal on your computer
-* *Optional: navigate to the directory you wish to clone the git repo to*
+* Navigate to the directory you wish to clone the git repo to
 * Type `git clone https://github.com/TheAlternativeZurich/HackingSession.git`

-Now you have all the necessary files and directories and are ready to start.
+Now you have all the necessary files and directories and you are ready to start.

 Have fun!